portfolioplus/pystockdb/README.md

 At the moment we are only support a few stocks.
 If you want to have more, please contribute [pytickersymbols](https://github.com/portfolioplus/pytickersymbols).
+Database for stocks this package provides an create, sync and update tool.
 ## install

 ```shell